flywire/lo-p/docs/42-Sending_E-mail.md

-The e-mailing employs the same mailmerge.py Python script as MailServiceProvider, which means it will crash when using SSL encryption unless ssleay32.dll and libeay32.dll have been copied from Office's "program\" folder into "program\python- core-???\lib\".
+The e-mailing employs the same mailmerge.py Python script as MailServiceProvider, which means it will crash when using SSL encryption unless ssleay32.dll and libeay32.dll have been copied from Office's `program\` folder into `program\python- core-???\lib\`.
 Please refer back to section 2 for more details.

 mailmerge.py attempts to open a link with the specified mail server at the given port, and usually has to supply a login and password to be allowed access.
 If you look back